phax/ph-masterdata/README.md

 Versions <= 3.3.x are compatible with ph-commons < 6.0
 Versions >= 4.0.0 are compatible with ph-commons >= 6.0
+Versions >= 5 require Java 8.

 #ph-masterdata-validation

-Java library that combines ph-masterdata and ph-validation
+Java library that combines ph-masterdata and ph-validation.
+The same version requirements need to be matched there.

 #Maven usage
 Add the following to your pom.xml to use this artifact: